ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Our integration tests provide a running Vault server, and with that we can set up any auth methods we want (in theory).
 In practice, auth methods often require external services to integrate with.
 When possible, we should consider setting up such external services so that we can create a meaningful, real life integration and test it.

-Often however, this is ot possible, or difficult.
+Often however, this is not possible, or difficult.
 We must consider that tests are not only run in CI, but should be able to be run locally as well.

 Mocking integrations
 """"""""""""""""""""